justinbmcbride/DLA-Project/README.md

 * In the demo repo, a webcam was used, but it is requred by DLA to only use hardware available on the Jetson, so more digging was required.
 * As the darknet repo was explored, it was noticed that there was a yolov3 was available.
 The instructions for that setup is **[https://jkjung-avt.github.io/yolov3/](https://jkjung-avt.github.io/yolov3/)**
 * Opencv 3.3.1 came with Jetpack, but version 3.4.* is required for gstreamer functionality.
 Install instructions are here **[https://jkjung-avt.github.io/opencv-on-nano/](https://jkjung-avt.github.io/opencv-on-nano/)**
-* The specify the Jetson hardware setup, the `Makefile` script was modified from
+* The specify the Jetson hardware setup and apparently to use the GPU, the `Makefile` script was modified from
 ```
 GPU=0
 CUDNN=0